TUNE-IN to Hope FM - and my Radio Show

 streamWriter: schedules radio recordings

 'This one is only for those who are 'computer savvy'.
 It is a way of recording just about any radio show that is available on the internet.
-The only snag is that it is a bit tricky to get to grips with, does not have a very helpful user guide, and because a typical 2-hour show from Hope FM takes a whopping 114,000 KB of your memory.
+The only snag is that the app is a bit tricky to get to grips with, does not have a very helpful user guide, and because a typical 2-hour show from Hope FM takes a whopping 114,000 KB of your memory.
 To put this into context, a typical image takes under 1,000 KB.
 So a 2-hour sound recording uses as much memory as over 100 pictures.
 But, so long as you DO NOT try to use it on your phone or tablet, and have a decent amount of memory on you laptop or PC, storing recordings like this is no problem.
 Just be aware of what you are doing.

 There is a Help section available from the menu, but this is not very extensive, so here are a few tips for use after you have downloaded this app.
 With the 'Streams' tab in the left-hand division, use the 'Browser' tab in the right-hand division and search for '90.1 hope fm' (or any other station).
 Select it from the search list, make sure that for Hope FM it is showing our logo (there are OTHER Hope FMs in the world), and it then becomes listed in the left-hand 'Streams' section - ready for use.